joshbeyerr/tableFinder/README.md

 ## Future Plans

-- Integrate OpenTable API
-- ExploreTok integration for restaurant discovery
+OpenTable support is already built out in the backend—just needs frontend integration.
+If there's enough interest, that's next.
+Also exploring ExploreTok integration for better restaurant discovery.
+The goal is expanding to cover all major booking platforms so you can get into any place you want, regardless of where they're listed.